logo for strength-and-power-for-volleyball.com

 Focus on the ball and expect to be the one that plays the ball.
 Players should focus on their opponents and adjust their court positioning every time their opponents touch the ball.

 Once movement habits improve, coaches can train their players at faster speeds than a normal game tempo.
-Volleyball strategies for training at faster speeds improves player ability to anticipate and meet the ball earlier.
+It's important to train at faster speeds improves player ability to anticipate and meet the ball earlier.

 Anticipate the need to pursue a ball